mailpile/Mailpile/packages/windows-wix/README.md

   - mailpile checked out
   - administrator privileges

-To produce a package, run mailpile/packages/windows-wix/provide.py.
+To produce a package, go to the 'mailpile/packages/windows-wix/' directory and run `python provide -i provide.json`.
 It will output a directory called 'package' in the current working directory.
-The msi is located in 'package/package/mailpile.msi'.
+The msi is located in 'package/mailpile-<version>-<culture>.msi'.

+To customize the build, view options by running `python provide -h`.
+Most can also be passed via a configuration json--see 'provide.json' as an example.
+It is also possible to output partial products by adding multiple targets to the 'export' configuration.

-Note: This is a first draft--there's a lot of work in progress on customized packaging and improving automation.
+Note: work in progress on customization and improving automation.
 See TODO.md.

 ## Integration points ##